 Howard is a regular lucid dreamer.
 He likes finding ways to increase his lucid episodes and enjoy the dream world.

-If you’re trying to start lucid dreaming or you want to increase your lucid episodes, being aware of reality checks and performing them regularly can definitely help.
+If you’re trying to start lucid dreaming or want to increase your lucid episodes, being aware of reality checks and performing them regularly can help.

 Can Reality Checks Fail?